 Juan Valdez made his first appearance in 1959 as part of an advertising campaign aimed at promoting Colombian coffee to the global market.
 The character was designed to personify the hardworking coffee farmers who cultivate the world-renowned Colombian coffee beans with care and pride.

-Depicted as a humble coffee farmer, Juan Valdez is usually seen wearing a traditional straw hat, a poncho, and riding a mule.
+Depicted as a humble coffee farmer, Juan Valdez is usually seen wearing a traditional straw hat and a poncho.
 He is often accompanied by his loyal mule, Conchita, carrying sacks of freshly picked coffee cherries.
 This simple yet powerful imagery captures the essence of Colombian coffee farming, highlighting the manual labor and close connection with the land that are integral to the industry.

 The success of the Juan Valdez campaign exceeded all expectations.
 The character quickly became an international symbol of Colombian coffee, representing not only the product but also the country’s cultural heritage and values.
 Through various advertisements, Juan Valdez showcased the high-altitude coffee farms nestled within the Andes mountains, the expertise of generations of coffee growers, and the commitment to sustainable and ethical practices.

 The character brought attention to Colombia’s unique coffee-growing regions, from the rugged terrains of Antioquia to the lush landscapes of Huila.
 It highlighted the diversity of flavors and aromas present in Colombian coffee beans, influenced by the country’s rich biodiversity and distinct microclimates.

 Beyond the coffee cup